grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 return reservationInProgress.ToDto();
 ```

 The behavior of this method would still be correct.
-Sure, it would do some needless lines of code, but when writing Statements, I care about behavior, not lines of code.
+Sure, it would do some needless work, but when writing Statements, I care about externally visible behavior, not how the flow is structured.
 I leave more freedom to the implementation and try not to overspecify.

 On the other hand, consider the command -- it is supposed to have a side effect, because I expect it to alter some kind of reservation registry in the end.
 So if I sent the `Execute()` message more than once: